wasPrime/wasPrime.github.io/source/_posts/What-is-pointer.md

 But the `i` in `main` hasn't changed at all, so the effect of modifying `i` in `main` hasn't been achieved.

+### Analysis of demo4

 Let's look at demo4 again.
 At the beginning, it's consistent with demo3.
 The memory space of i in main is as follows:

 ```log
         +-----------+